 In this section we introduce three estimands based on (1).
-We motivate these estimands visa-vis the correlated random coefficients model defined by (3), (6) and (7) above, although this is not essential to our formal results (i.e., one could make reference to (2) directly).
-A subset of our estimands only require that (1) hold for a single known τ .
+We motivate these estimands visa-vis the correlated random coefficients model defined by (5), (6) and (7) above, although this is not essential to our formal results.
+Indeed a subset of our estimands only require that (1) hold for a single known τ .

-Our first estimate is the $R \times 1$ vector of common coefficients $\delta(\tau)$.
+Our first estimand is the $R \times 1$ vector of common coefficients $\delta(\tau)$.
 Recall that in our motivating data generating process the elements of $\delta(\tau)$ coincide with time effects.